 Your doctor or pharmacist will tell you how many KYTRIL tablets to take each day.

-once a day, taken within 1 hour before the start of chemotherapy, and then daily for up to one week following chemotherapy.
+taken within 1 hour before the start of chemotherapy, and then daily for up to one week following chemotherapy.

 For the prevention of nausea and vomiting associated with radiotherapy, the usual adult dose of KYTRIL is one 2 mg tablet